bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/regex.md

       return string.replace(/[.*+\-?^${}()|[\]\\]/g, '\\$&');
     }

-The “g” after the regular expression is an option or flag that performs a global search, looking in the whole string and returning all matches.
+The "g” after the regular expression is an option or flag that performs a global search, looking in the whole string and returning all matches.
 It is explained in detail below in [Advanced Searching With Flags](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions#Advanced_searching_with_flags).

 *Why isn’t this built into JavaScript?* There is a proposal to add such a function to RegExp, but it was [rejected by TC39.](https://github.com/benjamingr/RegExp.escape/issues/37)